astronomer/docs/astro/manage-connections-variables.md

 ### Secrets backend

-If you use a secrets backend, the method for managing connections and variables between local environments and Deployments varies based on your secrets backend and its API.
-You can still export the connections and variables from local, but you must rely on secret manager's API to migrate.
+If you use a secrets backend, your secrets backend and its API determines how you manage connections and variables between local environments and Deployments.
+Refer to your secrets backend provider's documentation to learn how to manage resources using API calls.

 ### Environment variables